 Multiple Income Sources and Size of Enterprise.
 The findings reveal that medium to big SEs and those with multiple income sources have adjusted better than the micro and single-income SEs.
 Similarly, a study by CCT of its more than 20,000 borrower-enterprises (as of 29 June), adversely affected21 by the pandemic are those engaged in community-based trading with single enterprise; in small scale agricultural production with no other source of income; and in service based livelihood.
-Meanwhile, those that have been slightly affected are community-based trading with other sources of income; small scale agricultural production with other sources of income; based livelihood with other sources of income; and service based livelihood with other sources of income; and service based livelihood with other sources of income; and service based livelihood with other sources of income; and service based livelihood with other sources of income; and service based livelihood with other sources of income.
+Meanwhile, those that have been slightly affected are community-based trading with other sources of income; small scale agricultural production with other sources of income; and service based livelihood with other sources of income.

 Meanwhile, not affected at all are those involved in medium-sized community based trading with delivery; medium-scale agricultural production with other business; and service-based livelihood with delivery service.
-Those that have been positively affected are medium to big, multi-business communitybased trading with continuing access to market; agricultural production with combined trading business and access to regular market; and service-based businesses with combination of other essential business.
+Those that have been positively affected are medium to big, multi-business community-based trading with continuing access to market; agricultural production with combined trading business and access to regular market; and service-based businesses with combination of other essential business.